MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ```

 ### -GroupIds
-The GroupIds parameter specifies the email addresses of groups that the updated policy applies to.
-[Mail-enabled Microsoft Entra groups](https://docs.microsoft.com/graph/api/resources/groups-overview#group-types-in-azure-ad-and-microsoft-graph) are supported.
+The GroupIds parameter specifies the email addresses or security group object ids (GUID) of groups that the updated policy applies to.
+Both [Mail-enabled and non-mail-enabled Microsoft Entra groups](https://docs.microsoft.com/graph/api/resources/groups-overview#group-types-in-azure-ad-and-microsoft-graph) are supported.
 You can enter multiple values separated by commas.

 If you don't want to update who the policy applies to, don't use this parameter.